-If the Capella tender offer is completed, we anticipate borrowing between \$50 million and \$60 million on our revolving credit facility to achieve optimal future flexibility of the legal entity structure.
 Management expects to periodically pay down the balance of our revolving credit facility with available cash or use the credit facility to meet short-term financing needs.
 We expect that cash on-hand and cash flows from operations will be sufficient to meet our other longer-term financing needs related to normal operating requirements, regular dividend payments, and our research and development and capital expenditure plans.
-Additional acquisition activity or share repurchases may require additional borrowing under our credit facility or may otherwise require us to incur additional debt.
+Additional acquisition activity, share repurchases, or conversion of the convertible debentures due 2042 may require additional borrowing under our credit facility or may otherwise require us to incur additional debt.
 No principal payments on our outstanding debt are due before the maturity of our revolving credit facility in August 2018.

-Substantially all of our June 28, 2014 cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.
+Substantially all of our September 27, 2014 cash and cash equivalents and short-term investments balances were held by our non-U.S. subsidiaries.
 At the present time, we expect the remaining cash and profits generated by foreign subsidiaries will continue to be reinvested outside of the U.S. indefinitely.
 If additional cash is needed to be repatriated to the U.S., we would be subject to additional U.S. income taxes (subject to an adjustment for foreign tax credits), state income taxes, incremental foreign income taxes, and withholding taxes payable to various foreign countries.
 Our substantially undrawn credit facility provides us with significant liquidity in the U.S.